Voidious/swe-basic-bench/README.md

     -   A `verifier/` directory with one or more verification scripts.
     -   (Optional) An `initial_code/` directory if the task builds on existing code.
 3. Ensure the `prompt.md` includes instructions on how to run the verifier.

+## Benchmark Tasks

+This benchmark currently includes the following tasks:

+- **simple-calculator**: Implement a basic calculator that can perform addition, subtraction, multiplication, and division based on user input from the command line.
+- **command-line-todo-list**: Build a command-line to-do list application that supports adding, listing, and removing tasks, with persistent storage.
+- **csv-report-generator**: Generate summary and detailed reports from a CSV file, including calculations and formatted output.
+- **data-pipeline-with-branching**: Build an automated data pipeline that downloads, validates, processes, and reports on CSV data.
+The pipeline must handle conditional branching (e.g., process only 'active' rows if a 'status' column exists), error recovery (e.g., retry downloads, halt on validation errors), and be able to report its current state and progress.
+This task is designed to test multi-step reasoning, dependency tracking, error recovery, and reflection capabilities, making it especially suitable for agents with advanced planning or sequential-thinking tools.